gauravbehere/time-to-interactive/readme.md

 ### A word from the author
-The term time to interactive can be subjective & there could be difference ways to approach it.
+The term, time to interactive can be subjective & there could be different ways to approach it.
-I have tried to get a balance between how Google Chrome's lighthouse does it & how it is done by Boomerang by Akamai.
+I have tried to get a balance between how Google Chrome's lighthouse does it & how it is done by Akamai's Boomerang.
 Research & analysis of statstics reported as TTI suggests that, it can vary drastically between browses & platforms.
 As the LongTaskAPI is yet to be standardized by the browsers, we rely on manual polling to see if CPU was busy.
 I also recommend usage of another metric which is "first-input-delay", which is quite a standard now.

 #### Licence